Hummus Two Ways

 If you are just making basic hummus, skip this step.

 For those of you that want the lusciously creamy pink beauty of it, add your cooked and roughly chopped beetroot to the food processor now and puree it as fine as you possibly can.
 This may take a few minutes.
-I have a rather powerful Sage processor and it took about 1.5 minutes, to get it to a reasonably pureed stage.
+I have a rather powerful Sage (Breville in the US) processor* and it took about 1.5 minutes, to get it to a reasonably pureed stage.

 Tahini